SelfMadeSystem/shader-gif-thing/README.md

 npm install
 ```

+Be sure to `mkdir output` otherwise you're going to get file not found errors during image file generation.

 To run the program, it is recommended to use `nvm` to install the latest version of node (version 23).
 This isn't strictly necessary, but it is recommended since it supports the `--experimental-strip-types` which means we don't need to use `tsc` to compile the typescript files.

 ```bash